dennisbaskin/sailsjs-introduction/README.md

 ## Blueprint freebies

-First, let's visit http://localhost:1337 and verfiy that all we get is an empty JSON object.
+First, let's visit <http://localhost:1337> and verfiy that all we get is an empty JSON object.

-If you visit http://localhost:1337/admin you will see an error page.
-However if you visit http://localhost:1337/users, you will notice an empty array.
+If you visit <http://localhost:1337/admin> you will see an error page.
+However, if you visit <http://localhost:1337/users>, you will notice an empty array.
 Even though we did not explicitly set any paths in our routes we still still get some REST api endpoints for free: